 What is a Flat Extra Life Insurance Premium

-For many recent cancers and for hazardous avocations, instead of or in addition to table ratings, the insurance companies can charge a flat extra premium.
+For many recent or high stage cancers and for hazardous avocations, instead of or in addition to table ratings, the insurance companies can charge a flat extra premium.

 This "flat extra" could be a $1.50 per $1,000, $2.50 per $1,000, $5.00 per $1,000 or any higher extra premium amount.

 Flat extra's are usually charged for a certain # of years and then they're automatically removed from your policy.